Yug02/delta-demo/README.md

 # delta-demo
-this is a practice class of git and github
+this is a practice class of git and github.